 For starters, did you know that Frobisher Bay has the second highest tides in the world?
 It’s hard to notice this in the winter, because the ocean is covered in a thick layer of sea ice.
 However, when you leave town and spend some time on the sea ice, the height of the tides because much more apparent.
 When the tide is in, the sea ice is flush with the surrounding landscape.
 But when the tide is out, the sea ice falls with it, leaving the impression of ice cliffs around the perimeter of the bay.

 The second cool feature of sea ice is the polenya – essentially a patch of sea ice that never freezes and remains open water year round.
 This makes for a really beautiful sight, and you can sometimes see birds and other wildlife here.

 You can read more about my experience on a guided snowmobiling trip here.

 Join a local guide for a trip out on the sea ice.
 You’ll travel over sea ice on snowmobile to come to a secret fishing spot.
 With the hole drilled and the rod in hand, you can try your hand at catching Arctic Char.
 I’ve never had lunch catching Arctic Char myself, but I always enjoy the excuse to get out on a snowmobile – and hey, maybe you’re skills are better than mine!

 Another winter activity that gets you out on the land is dog sledding.
 Dog sledding is the traditional transportation method for Inuit, and there are a handful of people who still dog sled today.
-Although not an Inuit organization, Inukpak also offers a dog sledding tour.
-Here is a link to the dog sledding excursion I did with them.
+I had a great time petting the dogs, riding behind them and feeding them.
+You can read more about the experience here.